-The discount rates are selected based on hypothetical bond portfolios consisting of noncallable (or callable with make-whole provisions), noncollateralized, high-quality corporate bonds with maturities between 0 and 30 years.
+The discount rates are selected based on hypothetical bond portfolios consisting of noncallable (or callable with make-whole provisions), noncollateralized, high-quality corporate bonds across the full maturity spectrum.
 The bonds are generally rated "Aa" with a minimum amount outstanding of \$50.0 million.
 From the hypothetical bond portfolios, a single rate is determined that equates the market value of the bonds purchased to the discounted value of the plans' expected future benefit payments.

 We establish our expected return on assets based on consideration of historical and projected asset class returns, as well as the target allocations of the benefit trust portfolios.
-The assumed long-term rate of return on pension plan assets was 7.75% in 2015 and 8.00% in both 2014 and 2013, respectively.
-The actual rate of return on pension plan assets, net of fees, was (3.6)%, 6.4%, and 15.2%, in 2015, 2014, and 2013, respectively.
+The assumed long-term rate of return on pension plan assets was 7.25% in 2016, 7.75% in 2015, and 8.00% in 2014.
+The actual rate of return on pension plan assets, net of fees, was 8.79%, (3.6)%, and 6.4%, in 2016, 2015, and 2014, respectively.

 In selecting assumed health care cost trend rates, past performance and forecasts of health care costs are considered.
-For more information on health care cost trend rates and a table showing future payments that we expect to make for our pension and OPEB obligations, see Note 12, Employee Benefits.
+For more information on health care cost trend rates and a table showing future payments that we expect to make for our pension and OPEB plans, see Note 12, Employee Benefits.